What is HR software?

 RFI vs. RFP: Do you need both?

-Sommer recommended against sending an overly detailed request for information (RFI) before the RFP.
+Sommer recommended against sending an overly detailed request for information (RFI) before the request for proposal.

-The aim of an RFI is to get a general idea of the breadth and depth of a software suite and whether it meets basic criteria, such as operating in the same countries as your organization.
+The aim of an RFI is to get a general idea of the breadth and depth of different types of software suites and whether they meet basic criteria, such as operating in the same countries as your organization.
 And its real value comes from other information submitted by the vendor, such as price lists, standard contracts and the names of implementation partners.

-For many companies, especially SMBs, the initial reason to buy a human resource management system (HRMS) is to digitize paper records.
+For many companies, especially SMBs, the initial reason to buy an HRMS is to create a paperless HR system.
 Electronic employee records remain the foundation of HR technology.

 One big differentiator, according to Sommer, is the presence of a payroll module.
 Many HRMSes don't have one.
 The next question to ask is about the type of integration with third-party payroll providers.
 Even an HRMS that handles payroll might need to outsource part of this function to pay overseas employees, for example.

 Close integration with the ERP finance module is essential, according to Jones.
-"If you can't figure out the cost structure behind the stuff that you're doing for talent management -- in the program where you're doing it -- that's just dumb," she said.
-Financial integration allows analysis about questions such as whether to hire two part-timers or one full-timer for a certain job, or the most cost-effective way to get work done around the clock with a global workforce.
+Financial integration allows analysis about questions such as whether to hire two part-timers or one full-timer for a certain job or the most cost-effective way to get work done around the clock with a global workforce.

-When buying benefits technology, most of your focus will be on partnerships with benefit providers rather than the software for administering them, according to Harris.
+When buying benefits technology, most of your focus will be on partnerships with benefit providers rather than the types of software for administering them, according to Stacey Harris, an HR technology analyst.
 "I rarely will make a benefit selection decision just based off of user experience, as I might have done with talent management or core HRMS," Harris said.

-The issue then becomes whether a provider's software integrates with your company's HRMS.
+The issue then becomes whether a particular type of software integrates with your company's HRMS.
 "There's a real power in the relationship between the [benefits] package I want to create or the [provider] I want to work with and the assets or the software that it's connected with," she said.